icelam/data-structures-and-algorithms/README.md

 You’ll need to know **[basic algebra](https://en.wikibooks.org/wiki/Basic_Algebra)**.
 In particular, take this function: $$f(x) = x \times 2$$.
 What is $$f(5)$$?
 If you answered 10, you’re set.

 Additionally, this book will be easier to follow if you’re **familiar with one programming language**.
-All the examples in this book are in Java and Python.
+All the examples in this book are in Java , C++ and Python.
 If you don’t know any programming languages and want to learn one, choose Python - It’s great for beginners.
 If you know another language, like JavaScript, you’ll be fine.